 “There’s no one I like competing against more than you, because every time I see you, I learn something.
 When you’re trying to be the best you gotta beat the best and there’s no one better than you.”

-The Giants brought in over 20 players from Bochy’s storied managerial career for the post-game ceremony, and when former teammates of Roberts’ walked out from centerfield toward the infield to join the other guests, Roberts jogged out to meet them halfway from the visiting dugout.
+The Giants brought in over 20 players from Bochy’s storied managerial career for the post-game ceremony, and when former teammates of Roberts’ walked out from centerfield to join the other

-But he made a big mistake — he failed to remove his Dodgers hat, which proved to be a mistake:
+But he failed to remove his Dodgers hat, which proved to be a mistake:

 “It’s ironic he’s managing the Dodgers because we spent a lot of time together in San Diego, then he came up here.
 For him to come out [during the ceremony] was pretty special but it probably wasn’t a good move wearing the hat.
 He should have thought about that.”

-Barry Bonds took care of the issue, though.
-He and his teammates trotted over to the Dodgers manager and Bonds yanked the hat off Roberts’ head, hurling it into right field.
+Barry Bonds took care of the irritant, though.
+He and his teammates trotted over to the Dodgers manager and Bonds yanked the hat off Roberts’ head, hurling it into